Ultimate "Perfect World" Cleric Guide

-I never, never ever thought I would play a cleric when I first started Perfect world.
-It is so far from my style, I just could not see what fun I would have whith them.
-They are support class, magic users, low hp, moderately high damage output.
+I never, never ever thought I would play as a Cleric when I first started playing Perfect World.
+It is so far from my style, I just could not see what fun I would have with it.
+They are support class, magic users, with low HP and moderately high damage output.
 But to me, they were not that great.
-I was wrong, I love my Clerics now.
-Especially my PvP Cleric.
+I was wrong, I love my Clerics now—especially my PvP Cleric.

 I assumed that Clerics would be terrible PvP performers.
 And while I still do not feel that it is their strongest asset by any means, I now can see that they are able to hold their own on a PvP server.

-So, what exactly is a Cleric in Perfect world International?
+So, what exactly is a Cleric in Perfect World International?
 Clerics are a support class character, they are the primary healer in the game.
-They are a magical class, getting their damage and heal outputs from the amount of magic attribute points they have.
-They have a wide array of heals, and buffs that lend them to be a highly desired squad member for most people in perfect world.
+They are a magical class, getting their damage and heal outputs from the number of magic attribute points they have.
+They have a wide array of heals, and buffs that lend them to be a highly desired squad member for most people in Perfect World.
 They also have several attack spells that offer metal damage and physical damage, giving them the unique ability to stack up well against both magical and physical mobs and characters in the game.

 Clerics can be tough.
-You need to be able to balance attack and heal due to the lack of HP that they suffer from.
+You need to be able to balance attack and heal due to their lack of HP.
 But as long as you can find that balance.
-Cleric class can shine in all forms of battle.
-There will be some mini bosses and major bosses and even some general mobs along the way that will be very difficult for a Cleric to solo, but that is where friends come into play.
-A cleric that supports their friends should have very little trouble finding friends to support them when needed.
+The cleric class can shine in all forms of battle.
+There will be some mini-bosses and major bosses and even some general mobs along the way that will be very difficult for a Cleric to solo, but that is where friends come into play.
+A Cleric that supports their friends should have very little trouble finding friends to support them when needed.

-In a Squad, A Cleric is the Primary Healer.
+In a Squad, a Cleric is the Primary Healer.
 They will be expected to keep the tank alive as their primary task and keep the other members alive as their secondary.
-They will be expected to provide buffs and de-buff's as needed and they will be expected to stay alive also.
-It is a fairly large task to undertake and a cleric that cannot manage squad play will quickly find themselves being relegated to secondary healer or as a damage dealer.
+They will be expected to provide buffs and de-buffs as needed and they will be expected to stay alive also.
+It is a fairly large task to undertake and a cleric that cannot manage squad play will quickly find themselves being relegated to secondary healers or as a damage dealer.
 Meaning they will often be overlooked when squads are being assembled

-After buffing the squad can move into attacking mobs.
-In general, There is a period that using heals can be detrimental.
+After buffing the squad, you can move into attacking mobs.
+In general, there is a period that using heals can be detrimental.
 If a member moves into the window that triggers a mob, but does not force aggro, a heal placed at this time can cause the mob to aggro on the Cleric.
-This is bed.
-Generally, it is best to IronHeart your tank a couple times before they move into aggro on a mob, then once they have established a solid hold on aggro you can begin IronHeart blessing again.
+This is the bed.
+Generally, it is best to IronHeart your tank a couple of times before they move into aggro on a mob, then, once they have established a solid hold on aggro, you can begin IronHeart blessing again.

-If you really want to get that in depth look at Magic weapons, check out the Perfect World Wizard Guide.
-It is very thorough, so, I am not going to go into all the detail again here.
+If you really want to get that in-depth look at Magic weapons, check out the Perfect World Wizard Guide.
+It is very thorough, so, I am not going to go into all the details again here.
 What I will tell you is this.
 Any weapon that is a good weapon is better than any weapon that is just a plain old weapon.
 If you want them ranked then it would fall something like this:

 Basically I would say Magic Swords would be my first choice, mostly because of the balanced damage output you get from them.
 They basically fall in the middle for both min and max damage.
 If you can get a good one, I would not pass it by.

 There are two basic Cleric builds in the world.
-There is the pure, robe wearing Cleric, then there is the Hybrid Light armor wearing Cleric.
+There is the pure, robe-wearing Cleric, then there is the Hybrid Light armor-wearing Cleric.
 Both have their ups and downs and I am not really against either of them.
-I lean to pure.
+I lean towards pure.
 Just like with all my characters I tend to lean to what they were made for.
-But a light armor Cleric is solid
+But a light armor Cleric is solid.

 Light Armor Cleric

-Armor-When you are picking light armor for a cleric I would look for the +mp and +magic stats.
-The biggest problem with a light armor build is you are low on Mana and Magic, this can be quite a problem for a Cleric, so, look for more wherever you can. -casting and +hp are always useful also, when you can find it.
+- Armor: When you are picking light armor for a cleric I would look for the +MP and +Magic stats.
+The biggest problem with a light armor build is you are low on Mana and Magic, this can be quite a problem for a Cleric, so, look for more wherever you can. -Casting and +HP are always useful when you can find it.

-Shards- For a light armor Cleric, Vitality in armor.
-Always, and Magic attack in weapon.
+- Shards: For a light armor Cleric, Vitality in armor, and Magic attack in a weapon.

-Rings-You will always wear Magical Rings.
+- Rings: You will always wear Magical Rings.
 Again you will want bonuses of +MP, +Magic, -Channeling.
-Extra Magic attack is also always nice.
+The extra Magic attack is always nice.